taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

 What does this mean exactly?

-In plain English, it means that we must figure out the largest (max) value in the tree, as well as the smallest (min) value.
-Then, we must return the node between the nodes that hold the min/max values for the tree.
+In plain English, it means that we must figure out the which of p and q is the largest (max), as well as the smallest (min).
+Then, we must search the tree and return the node between the nodes that hold these values.

+A visual example:

 ![lca example]({{site.url}}/assets/img/leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md_files/Screenshot from 2023-06-23 13-02-14.png)